hiroyasuakada/UnrealEgo/README.md

 **If some parts of the data are missing, please let me know.**

 **If you want to just try our implementation, you don't need to download the whole dataset.
-See the desctiption of metadata below.**
+See the description of metadata below.**

 ### Structure